Common Names: bitter orange, Seville orange, sour orange, zhi shi

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
 Its resources include publications (such as Dietary Supplements: What You Need to Know), fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements), and the PubMed Dietary Supplement Subset.

 - Bitter orange.
-Natural Medicines Comprehensive Database Web site.
-Accessed at www.naturaldatabase.com on May 5, 2009.
+Natural Medicines website.
+Accessed at naturalmedicines.therapeuticresearch.com/ on October 11, 2018.
+[Database subscription].

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.